Christian views on lying: Later views

 Notable Christian theologians who argued that lying was never permissible for Christians include Thomas Aquinas and John Calvin.
 Both Augustine and Aquinas held that it was always possible to take a correct and blameless action in any circumstance.
+Some Waldensians weren't strongly opposed to lying if necessary for survival.
 Defenders of lying in some cases, such as Cassian and H. Tristram Engelhardt, tended to hold the opposite view: that sometimes true moral dilemmas arise.

 In the twentieth century, Dietrich Bonhoeffer and Reinhold Niebuhr also took a non-absolutist position.
 In Ethics, Bonhoeffer discusses Kantian ethics and contests the Kantian view of lying, because "Treating truthfulness as a principle leads Kant to the grotesque conclusion that if asked by a murderer whether my friend, whom he was pursuing, had sought refuge in my house, I would have to answer honestly in the affirmative."
 Although he maintained that one should lie to save his friend in that situation, Bonhoeffer argued that either option incurred guilt.
 In a later essay, “What Does It Mean to Tell the Truth?”, Bonhoeffer argued that "Lying … is and ought to be understood as something plainly condemnable" and that it did not always incur guilt.

 Professor Allen Verhey argued that lying is not always wrong, because "We live the truth not for its own sake, but for God's sake and for the neighbor's sake."
 The Catechism of the Catholic Church states that lying is always wrong.
 Different definitions of lying exist, such that Christians do not agree that all deception counts as "lying".

 Catholic writer and new natural law philosopher Christopher Tollefsen has also argued that lying is never permissible for Christians.
 In a review of Tollefsen's book, John Skalko stated that this is an unpopular and widely criticized view.